Hypertopic/idaifield2hypertopic/README.md

         "http://127.0.0.1:5984/[replicationDatabaseName]/_design/argos/_rewrite"

 Make sure that the user is set to `offrandes`.
-For reminder, Porphyry source code can be found at the following link : <https://github.com/Hypertopic/Porphyry>.

 ## Current limitations